andrewaustin/iso/README.md

 Todo
 ----
-* Scrollable map with arrow keys on keyboard
-  * Map should not scroll beyond bounds
-  * Tile Picking should work when scrolled
 * Canvas should only draw viewable area or use two canvas for blitting.
 * FPS counter
 * Rewrite code to be more engine like.